Magento vs Shopify

 A Reasonable Interface for Experienced Developers

 Magento 2 addresses many of the original issues with user experience.
-For example, the new admin panel is more straightforward to pick up, even for new users.
+For example, the new admin panel is easier to pick up, even for new users.
 In addition, users no longer need as much advanced web development knowledge.

 Strong Built-In SEO Features

-While some of the most advanced features are locked behind the paid version, Magento Commerce, your developer can also build the tools you want themselves.
+While some of the most advanced features are locked behind the paid version, Magento Commerce, your developer can also build the tools you want.
 The open-source version doesn’t prevent you from adding missing functions.

 With that in mind, you can trust Magento’s SEO capabilities.
 In the hands of an SEO expert, the included tools should already be enough.